top of page

 Children’s Community Nursing Training Team

-• Joanna Stout is a band 6 nurse and is the Nurse Training Co-ordinator for the Training Team in North Derbyshire.
+• Joanna Stout is a band 6 Clinical Nurse Specialist and is the Nurse Training Co-ordinator for the Training Team in North Derbyshire.

 The Training Team provide specific training and education to parents, carers and education staff in caring for children with complex needs and disabilities in North Derbyshire.